The best capital project managers know that a company’s most important competitive advantage is its people, not its technology

 And why is this still true now, in the middle of a skilled labor shortage that has been ominously referred to as a “retirement tsunami” and a “demographic labor cliff?”

-During a slowdown, project managers shouldn’t have to choose between paying for a software licence and keeping a skilled project professional.
+During a slowdown, project managers shouldn’t have to choose between paying for a software license and keeping a skilled project professional.
 Executives should be able to leverage downtime to build skills and expand project experience.
 Because now, more than ever, your people are your competitive advantage.

 It wasn’t always this way.
 There was a time in the not-so-distant past when a new piece of software could give you an advantage in the marketplace.
 This is no longer the case.
-As Nicholas Carr wrote in his controversial 2003 Harvard Business Review essay about the diminishing value of information technology: “The core functions of IT are … costs of doing business that must be paid by all but provide distinction to none.”
+As Nicholas Carr wrote in his controversial 2003 Harvard Business Review essay about the diminishing value of information technology: “The core functions of IT are … costs of doing business that must be paid by all but provides distinction to none.”

 Responding to Carr, New York Times technology writer Steve Lohr made the message even clearer.
 “The value is not in the bits and bytes, but up a few levels in the minds of the skilled businesspeople using the tools,” Lohr wrote.
 “Large chunks of the technology may be commoditizing, but how you use it isn’t.
 That is where competitive advantage resides.”

-It is difficult to keep people on payroll when the industry is in an economic trench.
+It is difficult to keep people on the payroll when the industry is in an economic trench.
 Investment in capital projects depends on many interconnected factors, from the price of raw material and energy demand to changing national and international trade policies.
 When the market sinks and capital investment ebbs, executives in asset-intensive industries have to cut something.

 Many believe that the obvious place to start is by cutting people who aren’t actively producing.